marcwie/marcwie.github.io/content/blog/spatial_distribution_water_sources.md

 plt.show()
 ```
 That's it.
 For reproducing the figure you can either copy all the above snippets into a single file or `jupyter` notebook and run the code on your local machine.
 Alternatively you can get the entire code in  a single `jupyter` notebook from my [github.](https://github.com/marcwie/tidytuesday-challenges/blob/master/TidyTuesday%20Week%2019%202021%20-%20Water%20Sources.ipynb)

+As a final remark, note that there are a lot of issues that need to be taken care of if we were to draw any conclusions from this data set.
+There seems to be quite some heterogeneity in the spatial distribution of water sources which might point towards incomplete or low quality data over certain regions.
+We also did not dig any deeper into why  some coordinates are located outside of Africa even though the corresponding water source allegedly belongs to an African country.
+As such, the purpose of this post is merely to showcase some potential applications of `cartopy` and `shapely` without worrying too much about data quality and implications.